Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2: Methods

-Single crystals of \ce{MoOCl2} were purchased from hq graphene.
-Using mechanical exfoliation with scotch tape and transfer with PDMS viscoelastic stamping, flakes of \ce{MoOCl2} were deposited onto silicon wafers (n-doped Si(100), $\rho=1-10\,\mathrm{\Omega}$) with native oxide purchased from University Wafer.
-This process produces separated flakes with lateral sizes of tens of microns (see Figure S12A).
+Single crystals of MoOCl$_2$ were purchased from hq graphene.
+Using mechanical exfoliation with scotch tape and transfer with PDMS viscoelastic stamping, flakes of MoOCl$_2$ were deposited onto silicon wafers (n-doped Si(100), $\rho=1-10\,\mathrm{\Omega}$) with {2 nm \ce{SiO_2} layer on top,} purchased from University Wafer.
+This process produces separated flakes with lateral sizes of tens of microns (see Supplementary Figure 15A).
 All exfoliation was done in a $N_2$ glove box prior to transfer into ultra-high vacuum (UHV) to maintain high quality samples even though no evidence for atmospheric degradation was observed.
-Atomic force microscopy was conducted in the tapping mode to determine the thickness of the flakes (see Figure S12C).
-Raman spectroscopy (Figure S11) was carried out in a HORIBA LabRAM HR Evolution confocal Raman microscope.
+Atomic force microscopy was conducted in the tapping mode to determine the thickness of the flakes (see Supplementary Figure 15C).
+Raman spectroscopy (Supplementary Figure 1) was carried out in a HORIBA LabRAM HR Evolution confocal Raman microscope. {The Raman spectra shown in Supplementary Figure 1 are consistent with other reports in the literature for MoOCl$_2$ \cite{Melchioni_Anisotropic_2026, Minnekhanov_hyperbolic_2025}.}